Raphael-Boichot/Yet-another-PC-to-Game-Boy-Printer-interface/README.md

 This code derives from a [version using an SD shield](https://github.com/Raphael-Boichot/The-Arduino-SD-Game-Boy-Printer) for the Arduino core and from a [direct PC to printer version](https://github.com/Raphael-Boichot/PC-to-Game-Boy-Printer-interface) for the GNU Octave interface.
 It is basically a fusion of the two projects.

+You can directly use the Arduino core with the [gb-printer-web](https://herrzatacke.github.io/gb-printer-web/webusb/) made by [HerrZatacke](https://github.com/HerrZatacke), it is compatible !

 ## Printing Procedure (yes it is that simple)

 - The Arduino automatically connects to the printer and initializes it.
 Wait for the "Printer connected" message from the serial port before sending data.
 The initialization remains valid for at least 10 seconds.
 All data are exchanged at 250000 bauds.